AutoFairAthenaRC/FACTS/README.md

 ## Requirements

-All experiments were run on the [Anaconda](https://www.anaconda.com/) platform.
+All experiments were run on the [Anaconda](https://www.anaconda.com/) platform using python version 3.9.16.
 Creating a conda environment is generally recommended to avoid package version collisions.
 You can do that with:

 ```setup
 conda create --name facts